Homonym (biology)

+Limits and exceptions

+Under the zoological code, homonymy can only occur within each of the three nomenclatural ranks (family-rank, genus-rank, and species-rank) but not between them; there are thousands of cases where a species epithet is identical to a genus name but not a homonym (sometimes even occurring in the genus it is identical to, such as Gorilla gorilla, termed a "tautonym"), and there are some rare cases where a family-rank name and a genus-rank name are identical (e.g., the superfamily name Ranoidea and the genus name Ranoidea are not homonyms).
+Unavailable names do not compete for homonymy.
+The botanical code is generally similar, but prohibits tautonyms.

 Parahomonyms

-Under the botanical code, names that are similar enough that they are likely to be confused, are also considered to be homonymous (article 53.3).
+Under the botanical code, names that are similar enough that they are likely to be confused are also considered to be homonymous (article 53.3).
 For example, Astrostemma Benth.
 (1880) is an illegitimate homonym of Asterostemma Decne.
 (1838).
-The zoological code has a set of spelling variations (article 58) that are considered to be identical.
+The zoological code considers even a single letter difference to be sufficient to render family-rank and genus-rank names distinct (Article 56.2), though for species names, the ICZN specifies a number of spelling variations (Article 58) that are considered to be identical.

 Hemihomonyms

 Both codes only consider taxa that are in their respective scope (animals for the ICZN; primarily plants for the ICN).
 Therefore, if an animal taxon has the same name as a plant taxon, both names are valid.
 Such names are called hemihomonyms.

 For example, the name Erica has been given to both a genus of spiders, Erica Peckham & Peckham, 1892, and to a genus of heaths, Erica L.

+Another example is Cyanea, applied to the lion's mane jellyfish Cyanea Péron and Lesueur and to the Hawaiian lobelioid Cyanea Gaudich.

-Hemihomonyms are possible at the species level as well, with organisms in different kingdoms sharing the same binomial.
+Hemihomonyms are possible at the species level as well, with organisms in different kingdoms sharing the same binomial nomenclature.
 For instance, Orestias elegans denotes both a species of fish (kingdom Animalia) and a species of orchid (kingdom Plantae).
-Such duplication of binomials occurs in at least eight instances.
+Such duplication of binomials occurs in at least nine instances.